What is TVET

 What we do

-The Vanuatu TVET Sector Strengthening Program has been funded by the Australian Government since 2009.
-The program is aiming to develop new systems and approaches to better link training to economic outcomes for trainees within a nationally-recognised training system.
-It is currently operating in two provinces, SANMA and MALAMPA, which were selected by the Government of Vanuatu following a competitive selection process in which all provinces participated.
+- The TVET Program in Vanuatu in its current modality has been funded by the Government of Australia, through the Aid Program, since 2009.
+It aims to develop new approaches to better link skills training to economic outcomes for trainees within a nationally-recognised system in support of broader economic growth.
+It is currently operating in four provinces, Sanma, Malampa, Torba, and Tafea.

 The TVET Centres provide the following services:

-- Accredited Training Services Accredited short-course training – demand-driven trainings delivered by local registered training providers in line with provincial economic development priorities;
+- Accredited Training Services Accredited short-course training – demand-driven trainings leading to certification delivered by local registered training providers in provincial workplace settings;

-- Business Development Services (BDS) Targeted counselling and workshops to assist existing and start-up businesses and cooperatives with business planning and management, and improved productivity;
+- Business Development Services (BDS) Targeted coaching and workshops to assist existing and start-up businesses and cooperatives with business planning and management, and improved productivity;

 - Training Provider Support Services (TPSS) Support for training providers to become registered and to develop and deliver accredited short courses that are targeted to provincial development and economic outcomes;